 Can I stay out of jail if I’m charged with a crime in St. Charles, MO?

 Yes.
-Depending on your case, our St. Charles, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.
+Depending on the circumstances, our experienced St. Charles, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.

 Not always.
 Missouri gives many people a second chance through the expungement process.
 Depending on your case, you may be eligible to have your record sealed or cleared after a waiting period.
 Our St. Charles, MO criminal defense attorneys can help you find out if you qualify and take steps to restore your reputation.